 This quote by Simone Weil is terrific, “For it seems to me certain…that one can never wrestle enough with God if one does so out of a pure regard for the truth.
 Christ likes us to prefer the truth to him because, before being Christ, he is truth.
 Even if one turns aside from him to go toward the truth, one will not go far before falling into his arms.”

 Honestly, I might question if there is even true faith without deconstruction.
 Is it possible for us to have true faith if we don’t look behind the curtain of our culture to see if that culture aligns with God?
-There is a very real danger of us being more committed to our culture than our God.
+There is a very real danger of us being more committed to our culture than to our God.

 But isn’t deconstruction dangerous?
 After all, we see all these celebrities who reject their faith after they examine it.
 Isn’t it better to just put our head down and not deconstruct?
 After all, the walls that define our faith traditions have been intact for so long.

 Yes, there is a danger.
 However, I don’t see how we can claim to follow Christ who is Truth if we don’t pursue truth.
 Further, when Martin Luther deconstructed (that is certainly one way to describe what he went through), it led him to great spiritual insight.
 C.S.
 Lewis’s characters often proclaimed that “Aslan is not a tame lion.”
 Our faith is not tame either.
 There is danger in it.
 It is dangerous to strive to love others.